theman-oj10/CareerSync/docs/UserGuide.md

 Using this function, you can set the deadline to a task under an internship so that you won't miss the deadline!

-**Format:** `setdeadline INDEX_INTERNSHIP /selecttask INDEX_TASK /deadline Deadline`
+**Format:** `setdeadline INDEX_INTERNSHIP /selecttask INDEX_TASK /deadline DEADLINE`

 - `INDEX_INTERNSHIP` is the index of the internship with the task you want to set the deadline for.
 - `INDEX_TASK` is the index of the task that you want to set the deadline for.
-- `Deadline` is the deadline you want to set for the task.
-It must be in the format `yyyy-MM-dd`, and a valid date.
+- `DEADLINE` is the deadline you want to set for the task.
+It must be in the format `DD/MM/YYYY`, and a valid date.

 <div markdown="span" class="alert alert-success">

 💡 **Try It Out:**<br>
 Before you try this command, you need an internship that has at least 1 task.
-You can add it by using the `addtask` command. <br>
+You can add it by using the [addtask](#add-a-task-to-an-internship-addtask) command. <br>
 1. Input:<br>
    `setdeadline 1 /selecttask 1 /deadline 24/04/2024`<br>
    ![Before Setting Deadline](./images/setdeadline/setdeadline-before.png)<br>